Cal-Rex/milestone-project-2-js-kwitht/README.md

 1. <em>"As a returning player, I want to be able to pick up where i left off."</em>
 2. <em>"As a returning player, I want to be able to see a record of my past completions."</em>
+3. <em>"As a returning player, I want to see fresh encounters when i play the game."</em>

 <br>